theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-extraction-define.md

-The following section shows how to use the Report Component of Xtract for Alteryx. <br>
+The following section shows how to use the Report Component. <br>

 ### Look Up a Report or Transaction